-I was so pleased to have found Varaison Vineyards and Winery on my most recent trip to Palisade before a flight from Grand Junction, CO nearby.
-I was so pleased to have met Alexander West the winemaker.
+I was so pleased to have found Varaison Vineyards and Winery and to have met Alexander West the winemaker.
 I didn’t have time for a full tasting so he gave me an abbreviated, private one.
 It turns out that they spend a lot of time on education and not just tasting.
 He was so knowledgeable about wines and wine making.
 I enjoyed tasting three of their four red wines, a petit syrah, a cab and a malbec.
 All were excellent.
-405 W. First St.
+It is located in an historic home built in 1904 and located at 405 W. First St.

 Grande River Vineyards: At 787 N. Elberta, this winery makes traditional Bordeaux-style wines using local grapes.
-Their wines include a Sauvignon Blanc, Viognier, Meritage White, Chardonnay, Syrah, Merlot, Malbec, Petit Verdot, Meritage Red, award winning Cabernet Franc, Cabernet Sauvignon, Desert Blush, Sweet Red, Semi Sweet, Late Harvest Viognier, and Tawny Merlot Port.
-The Syrah, Malbec and Meritage Red which is a blend of Cabernet Franc, Merlot, Cabernet Sauvignon and Petit Verdot were by far the best I tasted.
+Their wines include a Sauvignon Blanc, Viognier, Meritage White blend, Chardonnay, Merlot, Malbec, Meritage Red blend, an award winning Cabernet Franc and a Cabernet Sauvignon, .
+The Malbec and Meritage Red which is a blend of Cabernet Franc, Merlot, Cabernet Sauvignon and Malbec were by far the best I tasted.

 Talon Winery: Talon is a Palisade winery making wines made from 100% locally-grown grapes.
 Though their Rose was a little too sweet for my taste, and their Talon Rock Red a little light, their Wingspan Red, a Bordeaux blend of Merlot, Cabernet Sauvignon and Cabernet Franc was dry and full-bodied and quite good.
 385 Elberta Ave.